Connecting Communities through Action

 Empowering communities to take positive action for the Trent Valley and deliver great local projects

-We have delivered a series of projects that work with community groups, schools and families to encourage participation and learning.
+Through our Transforming the Trent Valley scheme (2019-2024), we have delivered a series of projects that work with community groups, schools and families to encourage participation and learning.
 We understand the value of being active and being outdoors and the benefits this gives to mental health and wellbeing.

 The words 'Transforming the Trent Valley', with an outline of a tree and magnifying glass in orange.